nuxt-modules/og-image/README.md

 | Netlify                                                | ✅              | ❌             |
 | Netlify Edge (TBC)                                     | ❌             | ❌             |

 Other providers are yet to be tested.
-Please create an issue if you have tested one.
+Please create an issue if your nitro preset is not listed.

 ## Install